 General Institutional Information

 Albert Einstein College of Medicine offers one of the nation’s largest programs for medical education.
-During the 2018-2019 academic year, the College of Medicine is home to over 1,200 students and trainees across our academic programs: 750 M.D. students, 161 Ph.D. students, 107 students in the combined M.D.-Ph.D. program, 25 students in our M.S. and certificate programs in Clinical Research Methods and Bioethics, and 250 postdoctoral research fellows at our Belfer Institute for Advanced Biomedical Studies.
-More than 9,000 Einstein alumni are among the nation’s foremost clinicians, biomedical scientists and medical educators.
+Einstein is home to over 1,200 students and trainees across our academic programs: 750 M.D. students, 150 Ph.D. students, 100 students in the joint M.D.-Ph.D. program, 25 students in our M.S. and certificate programs in Clinical Research Methods and Bioethics, and 250 postdoctoral research fellows at our Belfer Institute for Advanced Biomedical Studies.
+More than 9,000 Einstein alumni are among the nation’s foremost clinicians, biomedical scientists, and medical educators.

 General Institutional Information:

-Einstein currently operates under the purview of Yeshiva University with regard to degree granting from the State of New York: New York State Department of Education, 89 Washington Street, Board of Regents, Room 110 EB, Albany NY 12207, (518) 474-5889.
+Albert Einstein College of Medicine currently has degree granting authority from the State of New York: New York State Department of Education, 89 Washington Street, Board of Regents, Room 110 EB, Albany NY 12207, (518) 474-5889.
 Einstein has been awarded an absolute charter from New York State for the M.D., Ph.D. and M.S. degrees.

-Albert Einstein College of Medicine (Einstein) is a candidate for accreditation by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, telephone (267) 284 - 5000, email email@example.com.
+Einstein is a candidate for accreditation by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, (267)284-5000, email@example.com.
 The Commission granted Einstein candidate for accreditation status on June 21, 2018.
-Candidate for accreditation is a status of affiliation with the Middle States Commission on Higher Education that indicates that the institution is progressing toward, but is not assured of, accreditation.
-Einstein has provided evidence that it meets all or nearly all of the Commission's standards for accreditation, and that it appears to have the potential to be granted accreditation by June 20, 2023.
+Candidate status with MSCHE indicates that the institution is progressing toward, but is not assured of, accreditation.
+Einstein has provided evidence that it meets all or nearly all of the Commission's standards for accreditation, and that it has the potential to be granted full accreditation.
 For more information, see the Commission's website, msche.org.

 Diversity and Equal Opportunity: